True or False: Busting Myths about COVID-19 Vaccines

 Cincinnati Children’s is one of the world’s top vaccine research centers in the country.

 TRUE.
 In 1927, businessman James N. Gamble of Cincinnati-based Procter & Gamble Co. made a transformational donation to launch what is now called the Gamble Center for Vaccine Research at Cincinnati Children’s.
 It includes a Vaccine and Treatment Evaluation Unit funded by the National Institutes of Health.
-Currently, Cincinnati Children’s is helping conduct clinical trials for the Pfizer COVID-19 vaccine in kids ages 12-15, 16-17, and adults, as well as the AstraZeneca COVID-19 vaccine candidate in adults.
+Cincinnati Children’s has helped conduct clinical trials for the Pfizer COVID-19 vaccine in kids ages 5-11, 12-15, 16-17, and adults, as well as the AstraZeneca COVID-19 vaccine candidate in adults.

 FALSE.
 None of the vaccines contain human cells.
-The Pfizer and Moderna vaccines are pure mRNA that was made in the lab.
+The Pfizer and Moderna vaccines are pure mRNA that were made in a lab.
 This process does not use any cells at all.
-The AstraZeneca and Janssen vaccines use an adenovirus to bring the spike protein gene to our cells.
+The AstraZeneca and Johnson & Johnson vaccines use an adenovirus to bring the spike protein gene to our cells.
 Viruses need to grow in cells.
-After the adenovirus used in the AstraZeneca and Janssen vaccines are grown, the virus is collected from the cells and purified.
-So there ONLY is virus, NO human cells, in the AstraZeneca and Janssen vaccine.
+After the adenovirus used in the AstraZeneca and Johnson & Johnson vaccines are grown, the virus is collected from the cells and purified.
+So there is ONLY virus—NO human cells—in the AstraZeneca and Johnson & Johnson vaccines.
 The initial cell line for the AstraZeneca vaccine came from human embryonic kidney cells.
 However, those cells were obtained over 60 years ago.
-There are NO human cells in the finished product of either the AstraZeneca or Janssen vaccine.
+There are NO human cells in the finished product of either the AstraZeneca or Johnson & Johnson vaccines.

 TRUE: The mRNA vaccines (Pfizer and Moderna) are not “live” vaccines and thus immunocompromised individuals are at no greater risk from these vaccines than any other person.
-While neither the AstraZeneca nor Janssen vaccine use adenoviruses that can grow in our body, they are “live.”
-Thus, while we have no reason to think either the AstraZeneca or Janssen vaccines are of increased risk to people with immunocompromising conditions, it would be best to discuss with you doctor if one type of the COVID-19 vaccine may be better for you.
+While neither the AstraZeneca nor Johnson & Johnson vaccines use adenoviruses that can grow in our body, they are “live.”
+Thus, while we have no reason to think either the AstraZeneca or Johnson & Johnson vaccines are of increased risk to people with immunocompromising conditions, it would be best to discuss with your doctor if one type of the COVID-19 vaccine may be better for you.

 FALSE: Things have moved faster than normal, but scientists have done everything correctly.
-The FDA was able to approve an Emergency Use Authorization for Pfizer based on its good safety and efficacy profile.
+The FDA was able to approve an Emergency Use Authorization for Pfizer, Moderna, and Johnson & Johnson based on its good safety and efficacy profile.
 We have been very careful in monitoring safety and have taken no short cuts in evaluating the vaccines at Cincinnati Children’s.
-Almost 40,000 people enrolled in Pfizer nationwide, over 30,000 enrolled in Moderna and close to 30,000 for both Janssen and AstraZeneca.
+Almost 40,000 people enrolled in Pfizer nationwide, over 30,000 enrolled in Moderna and close to 30,000 for both Johnson & Johnson and AstraZeneca.
 Thus, we will have a lot of safety data before the other vaccines are licensed.

-Everyone who receives a COVID vaccine has serious side effects.
+Everyone who receives a COVID-19 vaccine has serious side effects.

-Millions of Americans might die of COVID if we don’t get vaccinated.
+Millions of Americans might die of COVID-19 if we don’t get vaccinated.

 TRUE.
-The overall fatality rate for COVID is 2% to 3%.
-That rate might sound small, but if you apply it to the entire U.S. population, it would equate to about 6 million to 10 million people who would die from COVID.
+The overall fatality rate for COVID-19 is 1% to 2%.
+That rate might sound small, but if you apply it to the entire U.S. population, it would equate to about three million to five million people who would die from COVID-19.
 That would entail a lot of human suffering and exact a huge emotional toll on families faced with losing loved ones.

-Reviewed January 2021 by Robert Frenck, MD, director of the Gamble Vaccine Research Center at Cincinnati Children’s, and Mary Carol Burkhardt, MD, associate division director, Primary Care, Division of General and Community Pediatrics, and medical director of Hopple Street Health Center.
+Reviewed June 2022 by Robert Frenck, MD, director of the Gamble Vaccine Research Center at Cincinnati Children’s, and Joshua Schaffzin, MD, PhD, director of the Cincinnati Children's Infection Prevention & Control Program.